Learning materials at Serbo-Croatian learning land

 Are there differences between Croatian, Serbian, and Bosnian?

 Foreigners usually know Croatian and Serbian as one language: Serbo-Croatian.
 This term, however, doesn’t exist formally anymore.
 That was politic term related to the language spoken in Yugoslavia (Jugoslavija).
-Still, it’s in use only in the context of learning those languages as foreign.
+Still, it’s in use only in the context of learning those languages as a foreigner language.
 The fact is, they are so similar that foreigners sometimes don’t notice any difference.

 Is BCMS one language?